 Here are some suggestions about how to offer positive support.

 - Don't ask your loved one to snap out of it.
-Depression is a real illness.
+Depression is a real medical illness.
 People who are depressed can't just "pull themselves together" and feel better.
 Recovering from depression takes time and treatment.
 Think about it: You wouldn't ask someone with cancer to snap out of it.
 Depression is just as real and just as serious an illness.

 - Listen.
 Right now, what your loved one with depression may need most is someone to listen.
 Don't dismiss his or her concerns.
 Don't assume that you know what he or she is going through.
 Just listen.